Isolating the chiral magnetic effect from backgrounds by pair invariant mass: Introduction

 \section{Introduction}

-Topological gluon configurations may form in local metastable domains in quantum chromodynamics (QCD)~\cite{Lee:1974ma,Kharzeev:1998kz,Kharzeev:1999cz}.
-Under the approximate chiral symmetry restoration, interactions with those gluon fields can change the overall chirality of quarks in those domains, resulting in a non-vanishing topological charge~\cite{Kharzeev:2007tn,Kharzeev:2007jp}.
+Vacuum fluctuations in quantum chromodynamics (QCD) can result in metastable local domains of gluon fields with non-vanishing topological charges~\cite{Lee:1974ma,Kharzeev:1998kz,Kharzeev:1999cz}.
+Interactions with those gluon fields can, under the approximate chiral symmetry restoration, change the overall chirality of quarks in those domains~\cite{Kharzeev:2007tn,Kharzeev:2007jp}.
 The chirality imbalance yields an electric charge separation under a strong magnetic field, a phenomenon called the chiral magnetic effect (CME)~\cite{Fukushima:2008xe,Muller:2010jd,Liu:2011ys}.
 Strong magnetic fields are generated at early times by the spectator protons in relativistic heavy ion collisions, raising the possibility to detect the CME in those collisions~\cite{Voloshin:2004vk,Kharzeev:2004ey}.
 An observation of the CME would confirm a fundamental property of QCD and is therefore of great importance~\cite{Kharzeev:2015znc}.
 CME-like phenomena are not specific only to QCD and may have been observed in condense matter physics~\cite{Li:2014bha}.

 A commonly used variable to measure the CME-induced charge separation in heavy ion collisions is the three-point correlator~\cite{Voloshin:2004vk},